 Communicate with Your Customers Online

-The key to excellent customer experience management is communication.
+The key to excellent customer experience management is communication and effective customer experience touchpoints.
 Offline communication includes the in-person contact during a visit or a phone call.
 Effective communication online, however, is also tantamount to a company’s success.

 Consider a Live Chat Feature